Why an Adopted Child is Loved as Much as a Biological Child

 Hopeful adoptive parents are ready to provide exactly the type of life you want for your child – and all the love in the world.

 These couples have been trying for years to grow their family.
 They want nothing more than to be parents.

 Hopeful adoptive parents have spent years preparing their lives and homes for a child and are physically, emotionally and financially ready for parenthood.

 Given the opportunity to adopt, these parents will make their child the centerpiece of their lives.
 They will not take the gift of parenthood for granted.

-With over 30 years of experience as one of the nation’s largest domestic infant adoption agencies, American Adoptions has helped place thousands of babies with loving, caring families.
-Understanding the difficult journey adoptive parents take to bring your child home proves how much the opportunity to love a child means to them and why they love your child more than they ever could’ve imagined.
+With over 30 years of experience as one of the nation’s largest domestic infant adoption agencies, American Adoptions has helped place thousands of babies with loving families.
+Understanding the difficult journey adoptive parents take to bring your child home proves how much the opportunity to love a child means to them and why they love your child more than anything.

 This guide will explore the impact adoption has on adoptive families and how they can provide your child the same love they would provide a biological child.
-To get more information, fill out our online form or call 1-800-ADOPTION to speak to an adoption professional who can answer any questions you may have, as well as ease any of your adoptive concerns.
+To get more information, fill out our online form or call 1-800-ADOPTION to speak to an adoption professional who can answer your questions.

-Until then, read more to learn how an adoptive family can love your child as much as a biological child of their own.
+Until then, learn how an adoptive family will love your child.

 An Adoptive Couple's Journey to Parenthood

 A couple falls in love, gets married, and eventually decides the time is right for them to start a family.